The Visual Archive

 WEEK 5 | Archive ⇄ Typology

-.
-I will meet you individually on October 2nd.
-You can meet me in person in our class room or via Zoom — please sign up for a time in this document in any case.
+I will meet you individually on February 26th on Zoom — please sign up for a time in this document.
+We will discuss :

 Reading & Watching